mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 	so it evaluates its argument, then returns the type of the value.)

 # Primitive data type
 A data type that allows you to represent a single data value in a single column position.
+In a nutshell, a primitive data type is either a data type that is built into a programming language, or one that could be characterized as a basic structure for building more sophisticated data types.

 * Java examples:

 		int a = 10;
 		boolean b = true;
 		double d = 2.4;
+		String s = "fox";

 * Python examples:

 		a = 10
 		b = True
 		d = 2.4
+		s = "fox"

 ## Composite data type
 In computer science, a composite data type or compound data